 Step One: Gather Together Your Supplies

 The first thing that you’re going to want to do is make sure that you have everything that you need.
 Below are the items you will need to brew a cup.
-Notice that there’s a tea controlled kettle or a thermometer on this list.
-Although we feel that one of those two things are important for making a great cup of tea, if the consumer doesn’t have one or the other, then they can just skip them.
+Notice that there’s a tea controlled kettle and a thermometer on this list to help with the process.
 In step two, we’ll tell you how to make tea without being able to measure the water temperature.